 One in four full-time students live in purpose-built student accommodation1, and they now have more choice in the form of private sector providers in the direct-let market or operators who run accommodation on behalf of the universities themselves.

 “The student housing market has already experienced a surge of investment activity in recent years, thanks to an increase in purpose-built accommodation which has significantly added to the housing stock in cities such as Sheffield and Leeds – but there are still gaps in quality in many areas,” says Mark Ivimy, PrinvestUK’s business development manager.

 “Despite an improvement in the quality of accommodation that universities and operators have to offer, there is still a substantial amount of poor quality student housing.
-In towns and cities such as Huddersfield, Cardiff, and Glasgow this offers a significant opportunity for operators in the market to expand and take market share from these lower quality and poorly located blocks.”
+In towns and cities such as Bradford, Cardiff, and Glasgow this offers a significant opportunity for operators in the market to expand and take market share from these lower quality and poorly located blocks.”

 We can’t count on government spending to fill these gaps.
 “The recent election of a majority Conservative government means there won’t be any structural investment in universities, limiting the capital available to these institutions to build new accommodation,” says Aaron Campbell, PrinvestUK managing director.